 Create User Profiles and Assign Privileges

-Users are included in a user group and assigned certain privileges.
-The users have restricted access to the commands and configurations in the System Admin console, based on assigned privileges.
+Users are included in a user group and assigned specific privileges, which provide restricted access to the commands and configurations in the System Admin console.

 Note

-Users who are created in the System Admin are different from users who are created in XR.
-As a result, the username and password of a System Admin user cannot be used to access the XR, and the other way round.
+System Admin users are different from XR users.
+Therefore, the username and password of a System Admin user cannot be used to access the XR, and the other way round.

-As a XR user, you can access the System Admin by entering the admin command in the XR EXEC mode.
+As an XR user, you can access the System Admin by entering the admin command in the XR EXEC mode.
 NCS 1004 does not prompt you to enter any username and password.
-As a XR user, you are provided full access to the System Admin console.
+As an XR user, you have full access to the System Admin console.

 Procedure